Long Island Homeworks, general contractor in Hicksville NY

 Second-story addition framing on a Long Island ranch

-A full second-story addition on Long Island in 2026 runs $285,000 to $575,000 turn-key on a typical 1,100–1,600 sq ft ranch footprint.
+A full second-story addition on Long Island in 2026 typically runs $285,000 to $575,000 turn-key on a typical 1,100–1,600 sq ft ranch footprint.
 That works out to roughly $235 to $360 per square foot of new space.
 The range is wide because a second-story pop-top is more engineered than any other residential scope — every decision you make compounds structurally.

 What a second story actually is (structurally)